1978 smallpox outbreak in the United Kingdom: Smallpox research at the Birmingham Medical School

-Smallpox is an infectious disease unique to humans, caused by either of two virus variants named Variola major and Variola minor.
+Smallpox is an infectious disease unique to humans, caused by either of two virus variants named Variola major and Variola minor, with the latter typically producing a milder disease.
 The World Health Organization (WHO) had established a smallpox eradication programme and, by 1978, was close to declaring that the disease had been eradicated globally.
 The last naturally occurring infection was of Variola minor in Somalia in 1977.

 At the time of the 1978 outbreak, a laboratory at University of Birmingham Medical School had been conducting research on variants of smallpox virus known as "whitepox viruses", which were considered to be a threat to the success of the WHO's eradication programme.
 The laboratory was part of the Microbiology Department, the head of which was virologist Henry Bedson, son of Sir Samuel Phillips Bedson.

 A smallpox outbreak in the area had occurred in 1966, when Tony McLennan, a medical photographer working at the medical school, contracted the disease.
 He had a mild form of the disease, which was not diagnosed for eight weeks.
 He was not quarantined and there were at least twelve further cases in the West Midlands, five of whom were quarantined in Witton Isolation Hospital in Birmingham.
 There are no records of any formal enquiries on the source of this outbreak despite concerns expressed by the then head of the laboratory, Peter Wildy.

 In 1977, the WHO had told Henry Bedson that his application for his laboratory to become a Smallpox Collaborating Centre had been rejected.
 This was partly because of safety concerns; the WHO wanted as few laboratories as possible handling the virus.

 Janet Parker

 Parker was born in March 1938, and was the only daughter of Frederick and Hilda Witcomb (née Linscott).
-She was married to Joseph Parker, a Post Office engineer, and lived in Burford Park Road, Kings Norton, Birmingham, UK.
-After several years as a police photographer she joined the University of Birmingham Medical School, where she was employed as a medical photographer in the Anatomy Department.
-Parker often worked in a darkroom above the laboratory where research on smallpox viruses was being conducted.
+She was married to Joseph Parker, a Post Office engineer, and lived in the Kings Norton area of Birmingham.
+After several years as a police photographer, she joined the University of Birmingham Medical School, where she was employed as a medical photographer in the Anatomy Department.
+She often worked in a darkroom above the laboratory where research on smallpox viruses was being conducted.